VikaScherban/DataScienceCourseKNU/README.md

 # DataScienceCourseKNU
-This repository need for labaratory
+This repository need for laboratory